Chicago Jewish Star: Legislation affecting the Jewish community

 (in green) in the South Loop, 2005.

 Although a common custom among the vast majority of Jews, affixing a mezuzah on a doorpost became an act increasingly likely in Chicago to come in conflict with the rules of condominium associations, as that city typified a country which "has been condo crazy the past few years."
 In May 2004, two Jewish condo owners at Shoreline Towers Condominium in Chicago protested the association's instruction that all exterior objects, including mezuzot, be removed.
 Later, other condo associations in Illinois, Florida and Texas were revealed to have adopted a similar restriction.
 In Chicago, unable to successfully resolve the matter by bringing pressure on the condo associations, litigation followed in 2005.

 Detailed reporting on the controversy by the Jewish Star resulted in city and state legislation prohibiting mezuzah banning.
 After reading the first media coverage of the dispute, by the Jewish Star in July 2005, Chicago Alderman Burton Natarus composed in 10 minutes an ordinance amending Chicago's Municipal Code to legally prohibit condo associations from banning mezuzah placement on exterior unit doorposts.
 Four months later, the ordinance was adopted.
 Meanwhile, though there were signs that the condo boards would resolve the legal dispute, Illinois State Senator Ira Silverstein, having read the same Jewish Star report as Natarus, was likewise appalled and introduced a bill in the Illinois Senate to prevent such rules by condo boards.
 The law came into effect in January 2007.

 Notwithstanding this legislation, lawsuits continued involving Shoreline Towers Condominium Association.
 At one point, the Jewish Star successfully fended off an attempt to subpoena its records; at another, an Illinois law barring intimidating lawsuits was applied for the first time; and in yet another instance, a Federal Appeals Court in Chicago overruled an earlier decision, and determined that the Fair Housing Act can prohibit discrimination that occurs after homeowners occupy a dwelling.

 Other controversies

-Among other controversial issues appearing in the Jewish Star are: coverage of the expulsion of five students at Chicago's Ida Crown Jewish Academy; the Chicago Jewish Federation pursuit of the estate of Sol Goldstein for an unpaid pledge; an Edgar Degas painting looted by the Nazis housed at the Art Institute of Chicago; reader outrage when the Jewish Star published a paid ad inviting Jews to a feast on Yom Kippur; Jewish surgeon Raymond Pollak's whistleblower lawsuit against prominent Chicago-area hospitals; coverage of the controversy surrounding Jewel-Osco food stores' aggressive move into the kosher food business; the city of Chicago's sponsorship of anti-Israel activity during Arab Heritage Month and Chicago Arabesque; and an exhibit at the Spertus Institute for Jewish Learning and Leadership which compared the plight of Palestinians and Jews.
+Among other controversial issues appearing in the Jewish Star are: coverage of the expulsion of five students at Chicago's Ida Crown Jewish Academy; the Chicago Jewish Federation's pursuit of the estate of Sol Goldstein for an unpaid pledge; an Edgar Degas painting looted by the Nazis housed at the Art Institute of Chicago; reader outrage when the Jewish Star published a paid ad inviting Jews to a feast on Yom Kippur; Jewish surgeon Raymond Pollak's whistleblower lawsuit against prominent Chicago-area hospitals; coverage of the controversy surrounding Jewel-Osco food stores' aggressive move into the kosher food business; the city of Chicago's alleged sponsorship of anti-Israel activity during Arab Heritage Month and Chicago Arabesque; and an exhibit at the Spertus Institute for Jewish Learning and Leadership which compared the plight of Palestinians and Jews.